freenas/freenas-docs/userguide/intro.rst

 3Ware twa-compatible controller.

-Some Highpoint RAID controllers do not support pass-through of S.M.A.R.T data or other disk information, potentially including disk serial numbers.
+Some Highpoint RAID controllers do not support pass-through of S.M.A.R.T. data or other disk information, potentially including disk serial numbers.
 It is best to use a different disk controller with
 %brand%.